kingrishabdugar/Green-Leaf-Gourmet/README.md

 * Remember to update your Password On Line no. 19 in dao -> ConnectionProvider.java besides root for the application to RUN and connect with your database locally.
 </p>

+## CONTRIBUTE

+Read the [CONTRIBUTING.md](https://github.com/kingrishabdugar/Green-Leaf-Gourmet/blob/main/CONTRIBUTING.md) to know how to contribute,

+* Find an issue to resolve
+* Comment on the issue
+* Fork the repository
+* Make changes and push
+* Make a pull request and wait for merging

 ---

 <div align="center">